shuhia/arduino/readme.md

 1. Create a working display
 2. Rewrite the arduino code to make it easier to read
 3. Create a library for buttons.
+4. To use the buttons to control a device.
+5. To send sensor data to a database.
+6. To control arduino with a webbrowser.
+7. To monitor sensor data with a webbrowser.

 ## Rules

-This project follow git conventions.
+This project aims to follow git conventions.

 ### Examples